Best Probiotic Australia- 2023 Supplement Guide

 Top-Rated Probiotics for the Athlete with IBS

-IBS or Irritable Bowel Syndrome is a very, very common disorder affecting the large intestine.
-Symptoms include abdominal cramping, constipation, gas, diarrhea and sometimes food particles or mucous will be found in the stool.
+IBS or Irritable Bowel Syndrome, is a very common disorder affecting the large intestine.
+Symptoms include abdominal cramping, constipation, gas, diarrhea, and sometimes food particles or mucous in the stool.

 IBS is hands down the most common condition I witness in active individuals.
-It does not matter if I am seeing a weekend warrior trying to juggle family, work, and training sessions or if it is the high school, college or professional athlete eating junk and only sleeping 5 hours a night in order to find “balance”- everyone seems to have some form of the condition.
+It does not matter if I see a weekend warrior trying to juggle family, work, and training sessions or if it is the high school, college, or professional athlete eating junk and only sleeping 5 hours a night in order to find “balance”- everyone seems to have some form of the condition.

 Many athletes develop IBS or IBS-like symptoms due to the nature of their sport and travel schedule.
 Diet is often less than ideal, and stress is sometimes just a byproduct of the culture of the sport.

-The craziest part about IBS is that so many people living with these symptoms think it is “normal” to feel this way because their gut has been so funky for so long!
+The craziest part about IBS is that many people with these symptoms think it is “normal” to feel this way because their gut has been so funky for so long!
 And what kills me the most is that their physicians often tell them, “There is not much you can do about this.
-It’s probably just genetic, so why don’t you give this prescription a try.”
+It’s probably genetic, so why don’t you try this prescription.”